 There are many buzzwords in the AEC industry now, such as blockchain, IoT, artificial intelligence (AI), augmented reality (AR), digital twins, metaverse, and many more.
-Having recently joined ALLPLAN, Eduardo Lazzarotto, our new SVP of Product and Strategy, shares which trends he thinks will have the biggest impact on the AEC industry in general, on AEC project delivery lifecycle, and on Allplan in particular.
+Having recently joined ALLPLAN, Eduardo Lazzarotto, our new SVP of Product and Strategy, shares which trends he thinks will have the biggest impact on the AEC industry in general, on AEC project delivery lifecycle, and on ALLPLAN in particular.

 Eduardo, how do you see the industry changing at the moment?